-Some corns and calluses on the feet develop from an improper walking motion, but most are caused by ill-fitting shoes.
+Some corns and calluses on the feet develop from poor gait, but most are caused by ill-fitting shoes.
 High-heeled shoes are the worst offenders.
 They put pressure on the toes and make women four times as likely as men to have foot problems.
 Other risk factors for developing a corn or callus include foot deformities and wearing shoes or sandals without socks, which leads to friction on the feet.

 Rubbing or pressure can cause either soft corns or plantar calluses.
 If you or your child develops a callus that has no clear source of pressure, have it looked at by a doctor or a podiatrist, since it could be a wart or be caused by a foreign body - such as a splinter - trapped under the skin.
 Feet spend most of their time in a closed, moist environment, which is ideal for breeding fungal and bacterial infections.
 Staph (bacterial) infections can start when bacteria enter corns through breaks in the skin and cause the infected skin to discharge fluid or pus.